 BEST COLLECTION OF SHORT STORIES

-David Joseph’s first collection of fiction, The Old Men Who Row Boats and Other Stories, is now available as an ebook through Amazon.
-The ebook can be purchased by clicking here.
+David Joseph’s first collection of fiction, The Old Men Who Row Boats and Other Stories, is now available through Amazon.
+The book can be purchased by clicking here.

 "Use it up.
 Don't save anything for later."